-Group Work Guidelines: You are encouraged to interact with other students outside the classroom to discuss the homework and candidate exam questions, but no formal group assignments are assigned.
+Group Work: You are encouraged to interact with other students outside the classroom to discuss the homework and study for exams, but no formal group assignments are assigned.

 Disclaimer: If anything significant should change with respect to this syllabus, I will let you know immediately.